Q (James Bond): Legacy

 The real MI6's head of technology is one of the agency's four directors-general, reporting directly to Chief of the Secret Intelligence Service.
 While the Chief of SIS is called "C" and not "M", the head of technology is named "Q" after the Bond character, and the department's ethos is known as "Q culture".

+Aston Martin refers to their in-house customisation service for the most demanding clients as "Q Branch" in reference to James Bonds iconic connection to the brand.

+In June 2025, it was announced that Blaise Metreweli, currently the real-life Director-General of Technology and Innovation ("Q") at MI6, will become the Chief of the SIS ("C") in autumn 2025.
+She will become the first female head of the service.